Manmeet & Harsh

 Other fun facts:

 “Harsh and I met in 2017 on Instagram, initially drawn together by our shared cultural roots, a love for spicy South Asian cuisine, and a desire for travel.
 What began as a casual acquaintance evolved into a deeper bond over months of conversation, despite the vast distance separating us — he lived in India, and I lived in Canada.
 Against the odds, our connection flourished into something more profound.
 Navigating the challenges of a long-distance relationship, particularly while I pursued my Masters in Counselling Psychology at University of British Columbia (UBC), was no easy feat.
 Yet, Harsh stood by me unwaveringly, even urging me to prioritize my academic pursuits over our relationship when necessary.
 He became my unwavering support, my best friend, my rock —roles he continues to fulfill to this day.
 We got married in March of 2020, mere days before the world shut down for the COVID pandemic.
 When I finally returned to Canada, we had to resume our long-distance relationship a trying experience that left us feeling like we were missing out on the ordinary joys of newlywed life.
 Yet, when Harsh joined me in Canada in 2021, it felt as though no time had passed at all.
 Our love and connection remained as vibrant and resilient as ever.
-Through every twist and turn, our relationship has only strengthened, fuelled by our shared values of hard work, responsibility, and an unwavering commitment to our dreams.
+Through every twist and turn, our relationship has only strengthened, fueled by our shared values of hard work, responsibility, and an unwavering commitment to our dreams.
 Now, as we embark on our journey to build a family, we eagerly await the opportunity to embrace a Surrogate into our lives to help us create the family that we both deeply yearn.

 Harsh is incredibly sensible and shy when meeting new people, while I am more of an extrovert, more talkative and love getting to meet new people.
 We try to do a fun date night once a month, and we spend almost every weekend with our immediate family enjoying lots of laughs together and spending quality time with them.”